Human Development and Family Studies: Marriage and Family Therapy (M.S.)

 Background Check

-A national criminal background check must be completed and reviewed by the department of Human Development and Family Studies (HDFS) before an application can be submitted.
+Admitted students will be required to complete a national criminal background check.
+It will be reviewed by the department of Human Development and Family Studies (HDFS) before an applicant can enroll.
 Background checks will be completed through Verified Credentials.
 Full instructions can be found here.

-• Once completed, you will receive an email from Verified Credentials.
-Export this as a .pdf file and upload to your application
+Once completed, you will receive an email from Verified Credentials.
+Forward this email to to HDFS.Department@unh.edu.

 Additional Department Requirements